kem25/LinuxConfiguration/README.md

 1. Open the /etc/postgresql/9.5/main/pg_hba.conf file

-1. Make sure it looks like this (comments have been removed here for easier reading):
+1. Make sure it looks like this:
 	```
 	local   all             postgres                                peer
 	local   all             all                                     peer